bitovi/academy/src/ngrx/2-getting-started/getting-started.md

 2. ESLint and the `@bitovi/eslint-config` package
 3. Karma + Jasmine
 4. Login and Dashboard UI Components
-5. TODO's for needed functionality
+5. `TODO`'s for needed functionality
 ∂